 They will then need to give you a copy of this legally registered, stamped contract, which is what you'll use for your paperwork.

-You'll need to set up the utilities in your name
+You'll need to set up utilities in your name

 This may be as simple as having the electric and water companies change your landlord's details for yours on the system.

-But if the apartment isn't already set up with utilities, you'll need to go and visit the various utility company offices yourself and set up accounts with them.
-Make sure you remember to get this done before you actually move in.
+But if the apartment isn't already set up with utilities, you'll need to set up accounts with the various utility companies yourself.

 Cleaning supplies should be your first purchase